 - Dwarven rockships in Spelljammer.
 Their forges double as the settled asteroid's magical propulsion system.

 - In the first expansion to Galactic Civilizations II, asteroid mining ships could build and upgrade mining bases in your systems' asteroid belts, boosting production on nearby worlds.
-Those damn Space Pirates loooove them.
+Those Goddamn Space Pirates love to blow them up.

 - The Space Game is an RTS about mining mineral-rich asteroids and defending your claim from absurdly well-armed pirates.